listlessbird/poland-ai-ts-workshop/exercises/08-retrieval/08.1-retrieval-with-bm25/problem/readme.md

   - Define a schema using Zod that specifies an array of strings for keywords
   - Pass the formatted message history to the prompt

-- Create a way to display generated keywords to the user during the search
-  - Generate a unique ID for this part
-  - Write the keywords to the stream writer
+- Write the queries to the stream writer using `writer.write`
+  - Since we only need one `queries` data part, make sure you upsert it using a stable `id`.
+Check the [reference](/exercises/99-reference/99.4-custom-data-parts-id-reconciliation/explainer/readme.md) for an example of how to do this.

 - Use the `searchTypeScriptDocs` function with the generated keywords
   - Wait for the complete keywords object to be available
   - Select the top most relevant search results (decide how many - 5 to 10 is typical)
   - Use array slicing to get the top results

 - Test your implementation by running the local dev server